 Macy's held their annual flower show at their flagship store in NYC this past April.
-It has to be one of the last vestiges of when department stores used events to differentiate one over the other.
+It has to be one of the last vestiges of when department stores used events to differentiate one from the other.

-Smaller stores do events such as book signings, story time, trunk shows, parties, live music, movie launches and new product arrivals as a way of building excitement in their stores.
+Smaller stores do events such as book signings, storytime, trunk shows, parties, live music, movie launches, and new product arrivals as a way of building excitement in their stores.

 How will they greet the event?

 With welcome arms or as a chance to bitch to the public?